ipuhakka/BetAI/Documentation/Diary.md

 **2.10.2018**:
 Refactored Sample to create Match-list immediately.
 Added a performance test, which suggest that an alteration would be in order.
-Database should contains a function to get a list of N matches with row numbers provided by sample.
+Database should contain a function to get a list of N matches with row numbers provided by sample.
+This was implemented and SelectNthRow was deleted.
+Tests were designed and run OK.
+Peformance with creating a sample of 2000 matches was increased, before it took on average 13 seconds, now < 1 second.

 Implemented Node.EvaluateFitness().

+Fixed the fitness in requirements and implementation.
+Now fitness is the profit made by bets.